 Orlando only has one airport (MCO) to fly into but it is quite large and has many flights landing each day.
 We live on the opposite corner of the country (Seattle) and routinely fly round trip airfare to Orlando for under $400 a person.
 As long as you live in America I think you could likely find airfare under that price, with it getting cheaper the closer you live to Orlando.

 Along with airfare, there is also ground transportation.
-If you are just going to Disney World and staying on-site then the transportation to and from the airport is complimentary, as well as transportation once at your hotel.
+If you are just going to Disney World and staying on-site then the transportation to and from the airport is complimentary for the rest of 2021, as well as transportation once at your hotel.
 If there are other places in your itinerary then using Uber or renting a car will be your cheapest options.
 Orlando is one of the cheapest cities to rent a car in so if you’re going to Universal or some other part of the city for a few days then I recommend renting a car and then returning it at one of Disney’s rental car locations.

 There are quite a few options for lodging at Disney World.
 The first option (and one that I typically recommend) is staying on-site at a Disney owned resort.
 On-site there are three levels of resorts – value, moderate, and deluxe.
 For the price above I put down as a value since it is the cheapest.
 Moderate resorts are right around $200/night while deluxe resorts are closer to $300/night.
+Value resorts can be over $150/night a night but they shouldn’t be.
 The prices I just put down would be for the most expensive points in the year.
-I just checked on a value resort today for Thanksgiving weekend and saw the lowest price at $128/night.
-With that in mind, I don’t think prices will get much over $140 and could drop all the way to $100/night.
+With that in mind, I don’t think prices will get much over $150 and could drop all the way to $100/night.
 Moderate and deluxe resorts can also be cheaper too, if you aren’t going in the middle of summer or during a holiday weekend.

 Like Disneyland, park tickets will be the most expensive portion of your trip.
-I kept it to a 5-day ticket here to try to save some money but adding more days becomes a better value.
+I kept it to a 5-day ticket here (and included taxes in the price) to try to save some money but adding more days becomes a better value.
 I recommend at least 5 days in the parks if you have the time (and it’s your first time) but you can get away with 4 very busy days.
-Along with things that you don’t necessarily need, I did include a park hopper in this as it is what I recommend.
+Along with things that you don’t necessarily need, I do enjoy the park hopper and would recommend it but didn’t include it in the price.
 I enjoy the freedom that the park hopper offers but I don’t think it is absolutely necessary.
-It will save you money to go without a park hopper (about $60 less on the 5 day ticket) but I know I wouldn’t enjoy Disney World as much without it.
+It will save you money to go without a park hopper (about $80 less on the 5 day ticket) but I know I wouldn’t enjoy Disney World as much without it.

-As for where to get the tickets, the Disney World site is the most convenient but is not the cheapest.
-Mousesavers directs us to Undercover Tourist as a way to get discounted tickets, which is the price I quoted above.
+As for where to get the tickets, the Disney World site is the most convenient, and where I took prices from, but is not the cheapest.
+Mousesavers directs us to Undercover Tourist as a way to get discounted tickets.
 I have used this site before and completely trust it.
 Once in a while, Disney will offer discounted packages that will save money but if you are just getting a hotel room discount then I recommend getting park tickets from the above site.
-Here’s a few more ticket price options.
-If you want to add more days they are typically around $7 per additional day once you get past that five-day ticket.

 Food – $40 per day/person